El Wak Stadium

 The El Wak Stadium is a multi-purpose stadium in Cantonments, a suburb of Accra.
 It is owned by the Ghana Armed Forces and has a seating capacity of 7,000.
 It was the home venue of Inter Allies, in the 2016/2017 Ghanaian Premier League season.

+On 12 November 2025, six people are killed in a crowd crush at a recruitment drive of the Ghana Armed Forces at the stadium.